JasperJhou/GroceryStoreAPI/README.md

         "id": 3,
         "name": "Joe"
     }
-]  in fake implementation of ICustomerService interface, which we are going to inject to our controller at the time of testing.
+] in CustomerService, which I'm going to inject to the controller at the time of testing.
   * The AddCustomer function will automatically increment the last id by 1 as a new customer's id.